ryu10/usbkbdshield_vt100/README.md

-# USB Keyboard Shield for VT100 #
+# USB Keyboard Shield for VT100

 __Rev.
 2.1__

 ## About

-The USB Keyboard Shield for VT100 connects a standard USB keyboard to Digital's VT100 terminal.
+This shield connects a standard USB keyboard to the DEC VT100 terminal.

-Features:
+### Features

 * All keys on the VT100 keyboard are mapped to the USB keyboard keys.
-* VT100 keyboard LEDs and bell are implemented on the shield.
+* VT100 keyboard LEDs and bell are emulated on the shield PCB.

-The Gerber file, BOM, schematic and Arduino sketch for the shield are included in the project folder.
-The steps to assemble, program and connect the shield are described in this document.
+The Gerber file, BOM, schematics and Arduino sketch for the shield are included in this repo.
+For the steps to assemble, program and connect the shields, please see the sections below.

-This shield requires the USB Host Shield by Circuits@Home.
+__Note:__ this shield uses the USB Host Shield from Circuits@Home.

-Please use the information in this project at your own risk.
+Please use the information in this repo at your own risk.
 No warranty or guarantee is provided.

 ## Required Components

-- USB Keyboard Shield for VT100 (the shield from this project)
+- USB Keyboard Shield for VT100 (the shield from this repo)
 - [USB Host Shield by Circuits@Home](https://www.circuitsathome.com/arduino_usb_host_shield_projects/), the "full-sized board"
 - Arduino Uno
 - Keyboard cable for VT100 (see "Keyboard Cable" below)
 - USB Keyboard

-## Required Steps
+## Steps

 1. Assemble the shield
-2. Make a keyboard cable
+2. Build a keyboard cable
 3. Program the Arduino
 4. Connect the shields and cables

 The details of each step are described in the next few sections.

-## Shield Assembly
+## Assemble the Shield

 The USB Keyboard Shield for VT100 can be assembled using the following info: